 - the Agency’s financial reporting as a whole is appropriate, with reference to any specific areas of concern or suggestions for improvement.

-b) performance reporting – including the framework for developing and reporting key performance indicators for inclusion in the Agency’s Portfolio Budget Statements, corporate plan and annual performance statement.
+- performance reporting – including the framework for developing and reporting key performance indicators for inclusion in the Agency’s Portfolio Budget Statements, corporate plan and annual performance statements.
 The Committee will provide written advice to the Chief Executive as to whether the Agency’s:

-- annual performance statement is appropriate and complies with the PGPA Act and Rule; and
+- annual performance statements are appropriate and comply with the PGPA Act and Rule; and

 - performance reporting as a whole is appropriate, with reference to any specific areas of concern or suggestions for improvement.